Terms of Service

 19. Indemnification

-You agree to indemnify and hold us harmless from claims, damages, liabilities, and expenses arising from your Customer Content, your use of the Services, or your breach of these Terms or the AUP.
+You agree to indemnify and hold us harmless from claims, damages, liabilities, losses, and expenses arising from your Customer Content, your use of the Services, your violation of law, or your breach of these Terms or the AUP.

 20. Force Majeure

-We are not liable for failure or delay due to events beyond our reasonable control (e.g., natural disasters, war, civil unrest, power or internet failures, supplier outages, or governmental actions).
+We are not liable for failure or delay due to events beyond our reasonable control, including natural disasters, war, civil unrest, power or internet failures, supplier outages, cyberattacks, labour disputes, or governmental actions.

 21. Changes to the Terms